 Lymphomatoid Papulosis in a case of Non Hodgkins Lymphoma: A Case Report

 ABSTRACT- Lymphomatoid papulosis is a lymphoproliferative disorder which is characterized by chronic and self-healing papular skin eruptions.
 It is clinically benign and histopathologically malignant.
-It can resolve spontaneously; however, long-term follow-up is essential as it can progress to malignant lymphoma in 10–20% of the patients.
-We hereby present a known case of Non Hodgkins Lymphoma under treatment, presenting with Lymphomatous Papulosis, papular lesions over over the face, trunk, and extremities.
+It can resolve spontaneously; however, long-term follow-up is essential, as it can progress to malignant lymphoma in 10–20% of the patients.
+We hereby present a known case of Non-Hodgkins Lymphoma under treatment, presenting with Lymphomatous Papulosis, papular lesions over over the face, trunk, and extremities.
 There was no systemic involvement .Lesions healed while patient was on RCHOP chemotherapy for NHL with no recurrence .

 INTRODUCTION -Lymphomatoid papulosis (LYP) is a chronic, recurrent, self-healing papulonecrotic or papulonodular skin disease.
 There is increased risk of secondary lymphomas, such as mycosis fungoides and large cell lymphoma (LTCL) in around 10–20% of the patients.[1]
 The most characteristic feature of this disorder is its benign course and spontaneous resolution combined with aggressive histological characteristics closely resembling lymphoma[1].
 In case of an extended disease, treatment with methotrexate in a low dose is recommended in order to hasten the regression of the lesions .
 The overall prognosis is good, and the disease follows a benign course.
-The term Lymphomatous Papulosis was originally used by Macaulay in 1968 to describe “a self-healing dermal eruption which is histologically malignant but clinically benign.”[2]
+The term Lymphomatous Papulosis LYP was originally used by Macaulay in 1968 to describe “a self-healing dermal eruption which is histologically malignant but clinically benign.”[2]
 These are CD30+ lesions on IHC [3].The available treatment modalities include topical steroids, oral methotrexate, targeted phototherapy, photodynamic therapy, retinoids, and anti-CD 30 monoclonal antibody-drug conjugate.
 Follow-up is essential as it can progress to malignant lymphoma in a subset of patients.
-In the present study, we are reporting a case of a 47- year-old male , old treated case of NHL ,presented with papular lesions over neck ,chest and abdomen.
+In the present study, we are reporting a case of a 47- year-old male, old treated case of NHL, presented with papular lesions over neck, chest and abdomen.

 CASE PRESENTATION -

-A 47 year-old male presented to the Oncology outpatient department with the complaint of recurrent mildly itchy raised lesions over the face and trunk from 6 months.
+A 47 year-old male presented to the Oncology outpatient department with the complaint of recurrent mildly itchy raised lesions over the face and trunk for 6 months, starting from the onset of symptoms.
 It was gradual in onset and progressive.
 Few lesions were associated with mild pain and pus discharge.
 It was associated with fever.
 Each lesion would last for a few weeks, later healing by post-inflammatory pigmentation and minimal scarring.
 The lesions are used to heal spontaneously.
 The patient was diagnosed with Non Hodgkins Lymphoma 18 months back for which he received 6 cycles of RCHOP and IFRT was done.
 Follow up PET CT was disease free.
 The patient was otherwise healthy, and his family had no similar illness.
 On examination, there were multiple discrete skin colored to hyperpigmented papules and nodules over the trunk, and bilateral thigh [Figure 1,2].
 The patient also had some residual hyperpigmented macules from previous lesions, with minimal scarring over the trunk.
-There was no cervical, axillary supraclavicular,inguinal lymphadenopathy.
+There was no cervical, axillary supraclavicular, inguinal lymphadenopathy.
 The rest of the clinical examination was unremarkable.
 Based on history and clinical examination, differential diagnosis of LYP, lupus miliaris disseminated faciei, papulonecrotic tuberculid, and insect bite hypersensitivity was kept.